Summit, Washington: Education

-Mot of Summit is in the Franklin Pierce School District while a portion is in the Puyallup School District.
+Most of Summit is in the Franklin Pierce School District while a portion is in the Puyallup School District.

 Most of the Franklin Pierce portion is zoned to Central Avenue Elementary School while a portion to the southwest is zoned to Midland Elementary School in Midland.
 The Franklin Pierce portion of Summit is zoned to Morris E. Ford Middle School in Midland and Franklin Pierce High School in Clover Creek.